Dr Dickinson is a rhinoplasty surgeon in Newport Beach, California.

-Dr. Dickinson is board certified in plastic & reconstructive surgery by the American Board of Plastic Surgery and is a member of the American Society of Aesthetic Plastic Surgeons and the Rhinoplasty society.
-He is one of the few plastic surgeons to perform both cosmetic and reconstructive rhinoplasty procedures.
-His extensive experience and tender, passionate approach draws patients from all over the country to his practice in Newport Beach, California.
+Dr. Dickinson, operates out of Newport Beach, Ca and he is board certified in plastic & reconstructive surgery by the American Board of Plastic Surgery.
+He is also a member of the American Society of Aesthetic Plastic Surgeons and the Rhinoplasty Society.
+Dr. Dickinson is one of the few plastic surgeons to perform both cosmetic and reconstructive rhinoplasty procedures.
+His experience and passionate approach draws patients from all over the country to his practice in Newport Beach, California.

 The most frequent rhinoplasty request from patients is to correct a dorsal hump, bulbous or broad tip, and drooping or plunging tip.
 These patients typically want a smaller nose with either a straight dorsum or slightly scooped dorsum and a nasal tip that is narrower, more defined, and less droopy.

-We typically correct the deformity of the tip with an open rhinoplasty, but this can also be accomplished with a closed rhinoplasty.
-Dr. Dickinson uses both open and closed rhinoplasty techniques, deciding which method with the patient.
+Dr. Dickinson typically corrects the deformity of the tip with an open rhinoplasty, but this can also be accomplished with a closed rhinoplasty.
+Dr. Dickinson utilizes both open and closed rhinoplasty techniques, deciding which method with the patient.

 Another common group of patients that Dr. Dickinson treats are those with a deviated nose or nose that is not straight.
 These patients may have had a previous trauma or simply have a nose that has turned to one side over time.
 Often, these patients also have difficulty breathing, which requires an airway obstruction correction to remove part of the nasal septum that is curved and reduce the nasal turbinates.
 Correcting patients with a significantly deviated nose requires an open rhinoplasty.